berkmancenter/brkmn/README.md

   * `rails db:migrate` if db schema changes
   * `touch tmp/restart.txt`

-Version 1.1 does not use any Apache or NGiNX server level authentication.
-Using `net-ldap`, authentication is handled in the application using Ruby.
-If you are upgrading from the initial release (v1.0) please remove any authentication done at a webserver level and configure the authentication sources via `config/ldap.yml`.
+Version `>= 1.1` does not use any Apache or NGiNX server level authentication.
+Using `CAS`, authentication is handled in the application using Ruby.
+If you are upgrading from the initial release (v1.0) please remove any authentication done at a webserver level.

 ## Contributors

 * Dan Collis-Puro: djcp@cyber.law.harvard.edu
 * Flavio Giobergia: flavio.giobergia@studenti.polito.it
 * Andromeda Yelton: ayelton@cyber.harvard.edu
+* Peter Hankiewicz: peter.hankiewicz@gmail.com

 ## License